Today, we will talk about the best Canon lens for night photography.

 That means it can matter in a lot of light, which is excellent for indoor or nighttime photography.

-Getting faster shutter speeds or video work, also shooting at F 2.8, can give you lovely out-of-focus backgrounds, which slower camera lenses cannot do.
+Faster shutter speeds or video work and shooting at F 2.8 can give you lovely out-of-focus backgrounds, which slower camera lenses cannot.

 The lens is big and very solid indeed.